MethanePowered/MethaneKit/Apps/04-ShadowCube/README.md

 ## Graphics Resources Initialization

-Initialization of textures, buffers and samplers is mostly the same as for `Textured Cube` tutorial, so we skip their description here.
+Initialization of textures, buffers, and samplers is mostly the same as for the `Textured Cube` tutorial, so we skip their description here.

 **Final pass** render state initialization has some differences:
-- Pixel and vertex shaders are loaded for specific combination of macro definitions used during compilation during build.
+- Pixel and vertex shaders are loaded for a specific combination of macro definitions used during compilation.
-  This macro definitions set is described in `rhi::Shader::MacroDefinitions` variable `textured_shadows_definitions` which is passed to `rhi::Program::ShaderSet` description structure.
+  This set of macro definitions is described in the `rhi::Shader::MacroDefinitions` variable `textured_shadows_definitions`, which is passed to the `rhi::Program::ShaderSet` description structure.

 ```cpp
     // ========= Final Pass Render & View States =========